ddamato/gridless/content/index.md

-## outline

-1. history of the grid
-    1. writing on paper
-    1. priting on paper
-1. history of web design
-    1. originally for documents and data
-    1. hacking css for layout purposes
-1. problems with web design tools
-    1. artboards
-    1. replaceable content
-    1. lack of reusable values
-1. problems with breakpoints
-    1. only page level changes
-    1. as specific as artboard dimensions
-    1. explicit conditions versus implicit rules
-1. content-aware layout techniques
-    1. consistent spacing
-    1. max/min widths
-    1. margin auto
-    1. flexbox
-    1. grid
-    1. holy ablatross/fab four

-## There is no grid
-## The grid is a lie

 ## History of the design grid

 The use of a design grid dates back to writing on parchment.
 Lines would help an author to keep each word, sentence, and paragraph positioned properly in a visually pleasing way.
 Later, more stylistic designs used a grid to represent content in interesting ways on other print material such as posters, billboards, and flyers.
 In these examples, the content and the layout are connected together.
 The content and final layout are both in complete control of the author; they cannot not change based on the person viewing the content because of the nature of print.
 Once it's printed, it's permanent to that page as intended by the author.